 ‘The craziest thing I did to save money’ — Bankrate

 You may have taken some extreme measures to save a few dollars.
 Here are some real-life stories about how others have.

 Although this list doesn’t offer any debt-paying strategies, it does show that there are creative (and sometimes bizarre) ways to explore saving money and paying off debts.

 20 ways Americans are blowing their money — USA Today

 This article has some alarming statistics about consumers’ wasteful habits.
 It might not offer strategies, but it might help identify some of your own behaviors that are costing you money.
 By changing them, you can save money and use it to pay off your debts.

-Ready to learn how your structured settlement or lottery prize winning annuity can help you pay off your debt?
+Ready to learn how your structured settlement or prize payment annuity can help you pay off your debt?
 Contact Your Trusted Source at 800-513-1394.